kylehue/reviewers/subjects/ite005/index.md

 ### Correctness of Peterson's Solution
 - Mutual exclusion is preserved
   - $P_{i}$ enters critical section only if `turn == i` or `flag[j] == false`.
-- Progress and Bounded-Waiting requiremets are satisfied.
+- Progress and Bounded-Waiting requirements are satisfied.

 ### Peterson's Solution and Modern Architecture
 - Although useful for demonstrating an algorithm, Peterson's Solution is not guaranteed to work on modern architectures.